-If students decide to enrol at the Sixth Form, they have the option to study A-level Product Design and A-level Fashion and Textiles here in the Technology department.
+If students decide to enrol at the Sixth Form, they have the option to study A-level Fashion and Textiles here in the Technology department.

 Both courses consist of three units, two of which are exam based and one which is coursework based.
 The coursework based unit accounts for 50% of the overall qualification and is a design and make task where students can choose their own project and write their own brief.
-The two exam units are equally weighted and consist of a mix of short answer, multiple choice questions to extended response, essay-type questions.
+The two exam units make up the remaining 50% of the qualification and consist of a mix of short answer, multiple choice questions to extended response, essay-type questions.